maheshmohanmr/maheshmohanmr.github.io/_pages/about.md

  In the CoeAI, I am building a &#8220;<i>Signal Processing and Artificial Intelligence (SPAI)</i>&#8221; group.
 Our [SPAI group](https://maheshmohanmr.github.io/publications/) performs basic research in the intersection of Signal Processing with Deep Learning and Computer Vision (with a focus on Agriculture applications).

 Previously, I was a  Postdoctoral Researcher  in the [Coordinated Science Laboratory](https://csl.illinois.edu/), [University of Illinois Urbana-Champaign](https://illinois.edu/), where I was advised by [Prof. Narendra Ahuja](https://ece.illinois.edu/about/directory/faculty/n-ahuja).
-My postdoc research lies at the intersection of  Signal Processing and Deep Learning, aimed for Agriculture applications (associated with [AIFARMS](https://aifarms.illinois.edu/)).
+My postdoc research lies at the intersection of  Signal Processing and Deep Learning, aimed for Agriculture applications (associated with The Artificial Intelligence for Future Agricultural Resilience, Management, and Sustainability Institute [(AIFARMS)](https://aifarms.illinois.edu/)).